Equilibrium and dynamical quantum phase transitions in dipolar atomic Josephson junctions: Ground state

 Finally, for $\Lambda > -\frac{1}{2}$, by crossing the line

 the minimum of $\mathcal E(\phi,z)$ changes continuously from $(0,0)$ to $(\pm \phi_s, 0)$, which signals the pair-tunneling-induced continuous QPT.
-All this information is summarized in the zero-temperature mean-field phase diagram represented in Fig. \ref{fig2}.
-The values of the stationary points of $\mathcal E(\phi, z)$ in each region, which will also be relevant for the mean-field dynamics (Sec. \ref{sec:MFdyn}), are reported in Table \ref{tab1}.
+All this information is summarized in the zero-temperature mean-field phase diagram represented in Fig.~\ref{fig2}.
+The values of the stationary points of $\mathcal E(\phi, z)$ in each region, which will also be relevant for the mean-field dynamics (Sec.~\ref{sec:MFdyn}), are reported in Table \ref{tab1}.
+An extended version of the phase diagram, including illustrative contour plots of $\mathcal{E}(\phi,z)$ for each region, is provided in Fig.~\ref{fig9} (Appendix~\ref{app:fig}).

 The above mean-field description can be directly connected to the properties of the quantum ground state \cite{Polls, Zhu, Liu}.
 At any finite $N$, the exact many-body ground state is nondegenerate, real in the Fock basis, and fully respects the symmetries of the Hamiltonian.
 For $\Lambda < \Lambda_c$, in the large-$N$ limit the ground state $\ket{E_0}$ and the first excited state $\ket{E_1}$ are given, respectively, by symmetric and antisymmetric superpositions of wave packets localized around the two imbalanced semiclassical ground states $(0, \pm z_s)$.
 These wave packets are well described by the $SU(2)$ atomic coherent states---namely, minimal-uncertainty product states with well-defined relative phase $\phi_0$ and population imbalance $z_0$ \cite{Arecchi, Leggett}---